adsorensen/groceryguru/README.md

 1. Set up git repo using code base.
 2. Pull down into a c9.io workspace.
-3. Run 'rake db:migrate'.
+3. Run 'rake db:migrate' in terminal.
-4. Run 'bundle install'.
+4. Run 'bundle install' in terminal.
 5. Open store_integration folder and run command 'python3 app.py' on a separate server machine.
    Copy the code from store_integration to this folder.